Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: Outlook

 whose unitary DK-representations can be interpreted as the unitary representations of quantum $SL(2,\R)$.
 In particular, we have computed how the regular representation of quantum $SL(2,\R)$ decomposes into irreducibles.

 Here are some questions that were left unanswered, and that will be left for a future occasion.

 \begin{itemize} \item One can also consider the `second' canonical representation of quantum $SL(2,\R)$ on $L^2_q(SU(2))$.
 At the moment, it is unclear if this representation will be unitarily equivalent to the regular representation.
-For the moment, we have not attempted yet to compute the decomposition of this representation into irreducibles.
+As of yet, we have not attempted to compute the decomposition of this representation into irreducibles.
 This would at least lead directly to an answer to the above question, but would not really be illuminating from a conceptual standpoint. \item Given that quantum $SL(2,\R)$ posesses a natural positive (relatively invariant) functional $\varphi_t$ as constructed through \eqref{EqCanFunctDD}, it is natural to consider a Plancherel formula for $\varphi_t$ with respect to the decomposition of the regular representation into irreducibles.
-Again, further considerations will be necessary to obtain concrete results in this direction. \end{itemize}
+Again, further considerations will be necessary to obtain concrete results in this direction. \item It would be interesting to understand in more detail the limit behaviour for $q \rightarrow 1$ of (the objects of and constructions for) the representation theory of $\mcU_q(SL(2,\R)_t)$ from the analytic point of view (in the formal setting, this was briefly considered in \cite{DCDT24a}).
+Also the dependence of analytic features on the parameter $t$ (as e.g.\ in Theorem \ref{TheoDecompPrinc}) should be understood better. \end{itemize}

 \emph{Acknowledgements}: This research was funded by the FWO grant G032919N.
 The author thanks J.R.
-Dzokou Talla for discussions on the results in Section 5.
+Dzokou Talla for discussions on the results in Section 5, and the referees for their detailed and insightful comments, which have improved the results in this paper.